SmithConnor/mq-thesis-quarto/README.md

 quarto_render(output_format = "mqthesis-pdf")
 ```

-Please notice that the file `_quarto.yml` contains all the reuqired
+Please notice that the file `_quarto.yml` contains all the required
 `YAML` information of the document.

 ## How to cite